saq/saq.github.io/publications.md

 #### in review

-Remshard, M. & **Queenborough, S.A.** 0000.
-Design of tables for the presentation and communication of data in ecological and evolutionary biology. *Ecology & Evolution*.

 Eck, J., Delavaux, C., Wilson, D., **Queenborough, S.A.**, Comita, L. 0000.
 Seedling performance in a dioecious tree species is similar near female and male conspecific adults despite differences in colonization by arbuscular mycorrhizal fungi. *Oikos*.

 Wei Lin, Yonghua Zhang, **Queenborough, S.A.**, Ming Ni, Qing He, Buhang Li, Chengjin Chu.
 0000.
 Ontogenetic shifts in sex ratios and underlying processes in a dioecious tree species. *Journal of Ecology*.